 Customize your message to make the request personal.

-Make leaving a 5-star review easy for customers.
+Make leaving a 5-star Google review easy for customers.

 With more consumers shopping online today than ever before, your company’s HVAC business plan better include a strategy for managing online reviews.
 Your online reputation depends on it, says Travis Ringe.

-Ringe co-owns ProSkill Services, a full-service air conditioning, electrical, plumbing, water heater and water treatment home services company in Arizona.
-It’s a $14-million operation with more than 3,000 5-star Google reviews.
+Ringe co-owns ProSkill Services, a full-service air conditioning, electrical, plumbing, water heater, and water treatment home services company in Arizona.
+It’s a $14 million operation with more than 5,000 5-star Google reviews.

 When you provide awesome HVAC service and make it easy for customers to leave a review, they usually do, Ringe says.
-“We get between 5 and 15 Google reviews per day, on average.”
+“We get between five and 15 Google reviews per day, on average.”

-With 82 percent of customers saying they read online reviews for local companies and more than half saying they won’t consider hiring a company with less than 4 stars, managing online reviews has become a vital part of doing business in today’s digital world.
+With 82% of customers saying they read online reviews for local companies and more than half saying they won’t consider hiring a company with less than 4 stars, managing online reviews has become a vital part of doing business in today’s digital world.

-» Learn more about how to ask customers for reviews to improve your online rankings.
+Learn more about how to ask customers for reviews to improve your online rankings here.